sjbolz/sjbolz.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Public and International Economic Theory"
 collection: teaching
-type: "Undergraduate course"
+type: "Master's level"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Faculty of Business and Economics, TU Dresden"
-date: 2014-01-01
+date: Winter 2022, Winter 2023, Winter 2024
-location: "City, Country"
+location: "TU Dresden, Germany"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+This course provides an introduction to various central theoretical concepts of public and international economics that are utilized in economics master modules of higher semesters.

 Heading 1
 ======